This page may contain affiliate links. Learn More.

 So, the garden covers botany, agronomy, ecology, environmental science, zoology, entomology, ornithology, meteorology, microbiology, and so much more.
 I’d say it’s definitely a great teacher!
 Here are a bunch of science activities for toddlers and preschoolers in the garden.

-Nature science for preschoolers
+Science activities for preschoolers

 Think about all the other things in nature that teach kids.
 Why do leaves turn colors and fall?
 What’s inside of a flower?
 What makes the wind?
 How are clouds formed?
 Nature is an endless teacher of science activities for toddlers.